AndrewRadev/blog/_posts/2021-02-01-sending-build-output-to-vim.md

 ## Was this really necessary?

-You don't need any of this if you're fine with change your mental patterns a little bit.
+You don't need any of this if you're fine with changing your mental patterns a little bit.
 You can easily have the "compiler" setup in `~/.vim/ftplugin/rust.vim`:

 ``` vim
 compiler cargo